MaxwellMkondiwa/pp_agecon_erae/readme.md

 Code for the three examples in chapter 3 can be found under the folder `/examples`.

-1) `1_linear_regression.py`: Code accombining section __3.1 Simple linear model to predict winter wheat yield__.
+1) `python examples/1_linear_regression.py`: Code accombining section __3.1 Simple linear model to predict winter wheat yield__.
 The file produces figures 2 and 3 in the paper.

 2) `2_prospect_theory.py`: Code accompanying section __3.2 Cumulative prospect theory model__.
 The file produces figures 4 and 5 in the paper.